Good afternoon and welcome to the podcast Lotus Eaters episode 1260.

 Well, if we look at Argentinian history, presumably the military coups again, which just is something that happens every like 15 years or so in Argentina.

-Yeah, if this is especially when it comes to proportional representation, especially toxic as proportion representation, it's just destructive.
+Especially when it comes to proportional representation, especially toxic is proportional representation.

 Yeah, but again, negotiations are ongoing.

-Donald Trump has put his full weight of in a full endorsement behind Javier Malay at the UN.
+Donald Trump has put his full weight of a full endorsement behind Javier Malay at the UN.

 So he did that.

-Uh they're negotiating, so we'll see what ends up being the end result of those international loan negotiations.
+They're negotiating, so we'll see what ends up being the end result of those international loan negotiations.

 Well, he can lay claim to the Falklands again.